 - Full site failover — the whole production site becomes unavailable and all critical VMs that run interdependent applications fail over to their replicas on the cloud host.

 - Partial site failover — one or several VMs become corrupted and fail over to their replicas on the cloud host.

 In Veeam Backup & Replication, the actual failover is considered a temporary stage that should be further finalized.
 While the replica is in the Failover state, you can undo failover, perform failback or perform permanent failover.

 This and subsequent sections describe failover and failback aspects that are specific for Veeam Cloud Connect Replication.
-To get a detailed description of all failover and failback options supported in Veeam Backup & Replication, see the Replica Failover and Failback section in the Veeam Backup & Replication User Guide.
+To get a detailed description of all failover and failback options supported in Veeam Backup & Replication, see the following sections in the Veeam Backup & Replication User Guide:

 In This Section